 Divorce can be a difficult process to navigate.
 There are many changes that result from a divorce that affects your life in moving forward in so many different ways, which can include buying a house after a divorce.

 Whether you’re already divorced or you have separated and are intending the get a divorce, the question of future living situation looms.
 This is uncharted territory for most, and the situation should be handled delicately.

 What Are My Options After a Divorce?

-Deciding what to do with your marital home often can be a subject of conflict between divorcing spouses.
+Buying a house after a divorce can depend on the plan on what to do with your marital home.
+This decision can often be a subject of conflict between divorcing spouses.
 What you ultimately decide to do will depend on whether it makes sense for either of you to retain ownership of the property.